 At the end of most classes you will sit down around the Cookery School table and enjoy the food that you have made.
 Any food that is leftover from this is kept for staff lunches so nothing goes to waste

 The exception to this is that you are welcome to take home the chicken that you de-bone in the meat & poultry class provided you bring a chiller bag with you and we provide you with a freezer block.
-Additionally, many of the items in our baking classes are low risk and safe to take home.
+Additionally, many of the items in our baking classes and courses are low risk and safe to take home so you will need a carrier bag of some sort.

 We have very little waste as we order based on the number of people in the class.
 We generally do not allow people to take food home because we have found that many people come into central London, do a class at Cookery School and then go off to the theatre, cinema, clubbing or shopping.
 During that time the food that left Cookery School in good condition, deteriorates and can cause illness.